infobloxopen/atlas-app-toolkit/README.md

 #### How can I convert a gRPC error to a HTTP error response in accordance with REST API Syntax Specification?

-You can write your own `ProtoErrorHandler` or use `gw.DefaultProtoErrorHandler` one.
+You can write your own `ProtoErrorHandler` or use `gateway.DefaultProtoErrorHandler` one.

 How to handle error on gRPC-Gateway see [article](https://mycodesmells.com/post/grpc-gateway-error-handler)

-How to use [gw.DefaultProtoErrorHandler](gateway/errors.go#L25) see example below:
+How to use [gateway.DefaultProtoErrorHandler](gateway/errors.go#L25) see example below:

 ```golang
 import (